DoctorLogicProduct/dltest/_pages/products/growth-accelerators/video-content.md

 - component: callout-headline
   component_css: callout-headline
   class: callout-headline__growth
   headline: "Video traffic made up 73% of all internet traffic in 2016.
-Expect to be <span>82%</span> by 2021."
+Expect it to be <span>82%</span> by 2021."
   source: "Google"
 - component: feature-1
   component_css: feature